-• Developing Applications with WebLogic Server is a guide to developing WebLogic Server applications.

-• Deploying Applications to WebLogic Server is the primary source of information about deploying WebLogic Server applications.
+- Oracle Fusion Middleware Developing Applications for Oracle WebLogic Server is a guide to developing WebLogic Server applications. - Oracle Fusion Middleware Deploying Applications to Oracle WebLogic Server is the primary source of information about deploying WebLogic Server applications.

-Samples and Tutorials
+1.4 Samples and Tutorials

 In addition to this document, Oracle provides a variety of code samples and tutorials for developing transactional applications.
 The examples and tutorials illustrate WebLogic Server in action, and provide practical instructions on how to perform key application development tasks.
 You can start the Examples server from the Start menu on Windows machines.
-For Linux and other platforms, you can start the Examples server from the

-WL_HOME\samples\domains\wl_server directory, where WL_HOME is the top-level installation directory for WebLogic Platform.
+For Linux and other platforms, you can start the Examples server from the WL\HOME\samples\domains\wl\server directory, where WL\HOME is the top-level installation directory for WebLogic Platform.

-Avitek Medical Records Application (MedRec) and Tutorials
+1.4.1 Avitek Medical Records Application (MedRec) and Tutorials